eugenia1984/english/glossary.md

 - **to touch on**: can mean to briefly mention or deal with a topic.
 It is often used when covering a subject without going into much detail.
 For example: `The speaker touched on the new software update during the meeting.` -> The speaker briefly mentioned the software update but did not go into detail.

+- **to tweak**: means to make a slight adjustment or modification.
+For example: `The developer tweaked the code to improve the app's performance.` -> This means that the developer made small changes to the code to enhance how the app functions.
 - **tops**: is used informally to indicate the maximum amount or time.
 For example: ``The meeting will last one hour, tops`` (no longer than one hour)

 - **top condition**: refers to being in the best possible state or quality, especially important for equipment in safety-critical roles.
 For example, ``The fire extinguisher must be kept in top condition``.